IAI Eitan

 The IAI Eitan (איתן – "Steadfast"; export designation Heron TP) is an unmanned reconnaissance aircraft developed in Israel in the early 21st century by the Malat division of Israel Aerospace Industries.
 The aircraft is a newer version of the IAI Heron.
+Along with intelligence, surveillance, target acquisition, and reconnaissance (ISTR), Israeli IAI Eitan also capable of holding armed roles.
+There are conflicting reports on whether the exported Eitan's are unarmed or armed.

 Development

 In April 2004, the Israeli Air Force magazine announced the existence of the programme and reported that two prototypes were already flying.
 In March the following year, US company Aurora Flight Sciences announced a joint venture to market the aircraft under the name Orion.
 Aurora hoped to have a machine flying during 2007, but by the middle of that year, the company had not released anything further about the project.
 Meanwhile, reports emerged of a "first flight" for the Eitan in Israel on 15 July 2006, despite the previous reports that the aircraft had already been flying two years previously.
 In late January 2007, Yedioth Ahronoth reported yet another seemingly contradictory announcement, which indicated that the maiden flight was to take place in the coming days.

 The Eitan was publicly unveiled at a media event at Tel Nof Airbase on 8 October 2007.
 The sensors fitted on this occasion included a synthetic aperture radar (SAR) mounted in a pod on the aircraft's belly, a multi-sensor payload carried under its nose, and two conformal signals intelligence (SIGINT) arrays.
 Additional sensors may be carried at the ends of the tail booms.
 Analysis of the configuration presented to the media suggests an aircraft intended for deep penetration roles and on-board SIGINT processing capability.
 However, at the media event an IAF official stated that IAI and the IAF had tested "all kinds of payloads, in all kinds of configuration schemes."
 Apart from its Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) role, the Eitan may also be used for aerial refuelling, and armed roles including missile defence and long-range strategic strike.